Cubic Inches To Fluid Ounces

 The Science Behind the Conversion: Density and Volume

-Therefore, if you are working with a liquid other than water, the conversion will be slightly different.
+Because of this, if you are working with a liquid other than water, the conversion will be slightly different.
 To perform an accurate conversion, you'll need to consider the density of the liquid involved.
 Density is mass per unit volume (usually expressed as grams per cubic centimeter or pounds per cubic foot).
-The conversion process would then involve:

 1. Calculate the mass of the liquid: Knowing the volume in cubic inches and the liquid’s density, you can calculate its mass.